-Complainant: Employee(s), applicant(s), student(s), or visitors(s) of Bellingham Technical College who alleges that she or he has been subjected to discrimination or harassment due to her or his membership in a protected class.
+Complainant: Employee(s), applicant(s), student(s), or visitors(s) of Bellingham Technical College who alleges that they have been subjected to discrimination or harassment due to their membership in a protected class.

 Complaint: A description of facts that allege violation of the College's policy against discrimination or harassment.